Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The main complication of fatty liver disease is the progression of NASH to cirrhosis.
 Cirrhosis means permanent scarring and hardening of the liver.

 If you are living with fatty liver disease, learn as much as you can about your condition and work closely with your medical team.
-Since many medications can harm your liver, always let all your health care providers know about any medications you are taking.
-These include OTC drugs, dietary supplements, and vitamins.
+Since many medicines can harm your liver, always let all your healthcare providers know about any medicines you are taking.
+These include OTC medicines, dietary supplements, and vitamins.
 Other ways to manage fatty liver disease include maintaining a healthy weight, eating a balanced diet, getting regular exercise, and continuing to avoid alcohol.